bbc/bug/docs/pages/installation/windows.md

 ## Create Files

-1. Create a file called `docker-compose.yml`
+1. Create a file called `docker-compose.yml`.
+You can create this file anywhere on your system but it's probably simpliest to put it in a new folder all of it's own.

 2. Copy the below code snippet into the file

-Note - This describes where to get the docker containers needed to run BUG from and how to create them plumbing the right bits and pieces from your system into dockers such as ports and files.
+Note - This file describes where to get the docker containers needed to run BUG from and how to create them plumbing the right bits and pieces from your system into dockers such as ports and files.

+Note - You may find a text editor such as [Notepad++](https://notepad-plus-plus.org/downloads/) makes the process of creating these configuration files easier.

 ```
 # BUG for Windows, Mac or Linux